Trip 018 - April 13, 2010 (Tuesday)

 Of note:Remote wilderness area, moderately difficult terrain, snow past the 2 km mark, very deep snow close to 3 km mark makes reaching the lake itself too dangerous.
 There were also were strange noises indicating possible avalanches in the area.
 Hiking poles and boots are highly recommended.

 Vancouver, Coast & Mountains Backroad Mapbook (2010 edition) Coordinates: Page 5 (Chilliwack Lake) G2.
-The latest edition of Backroad Mapbook for this and other regions, as well as GPS maps, are available at BackroadMapbooks.com.
+The latest edition of Backroad Mapbook for this and other regions, as well as GPS maps, are available for purchase at BackroadMapbooks.com.

 103 Hikes in Southwestern British Columbia (2008 edition): hike #76.